Why is AML Transaction Monitoring Important?

 - Thorough documentation: In addition to a written risk assessment and subsequent policies and procedures, your institution should document the functionality of its transaction monitoring systems, including the rules and behavioral analytics it uses and the other systems it integrates with, as well as how your institution applies that functionality to comply with policies and procedures.

-- Program validation: Finally, your institution should test its transaction monitoring system and internal controls to make sure they work as expected to combat financial crime.
+- Program validation: Finally, your institution should test its transaction monitoring system and internal controls to ensure they work as expected to combat financial crime.

 What Is Anti-Money Laundering Compliance without Transaction Monitoring?

-Identity verification, suspicious activity reporting and sanctions screening are all vital parts of anti-money laundering compliance, but your program is incomplete without robust transaction monitoring, which takes full advantage of today’s advanced functionality such as real-time processing and behavioral analytics.
-Without these things, your institution is left with more risk, more work for its compliance staff and more friction that negatively impacts the experience of legitimate customers.
+Identity verification, suspicious activity reporting and sanctions screening are all vital parts of AML compliance.
+Still, your program is incomplete without robust transaction monitoring, which takes full advantage of today’s advanced functionality such as machine learning, easy-to-use case management systems and behavioral analytics.
+Without these tools, your institution is left with more risk, more work for its compliance staff and more friction that negatively impacts the experience of legitimate customers.

-You can learn more about how to use transaction monitoring to create a modern anti-money laundering program by reading our AML Compliance Guide.
+You can learn more about how to use transaction monitoring to create a modern AML program by reading our AML Compliance Guide.